mfreimueller/uplan/README.md

 }
 ```

 In `modules` you list all the modules you intend to take.
-Each module needs a `title`, the unique ID from ufind (which you can find in your browsers address bar), a `priority` that you assigned to it (best within 1-10 bounds) and an expected number of `participants`.
+Each module needs a `title` (which is only a helper for you to remember what module you wrote down here), the unique ID from ufind (which you can find in your browsers address bar), a `priority` that you assigned to it (best within 1-10 bounds) and an expected number of `participants`.
 At some point probably know how many people are typically interested in a course and can provide an approximate number here.
 Exactness is not important, as we need it only for weight calculation later on.

 In `unavailable_slots` you specify any time slots that you cannot spend studying, because, for example, you have to actually earn a living, or some other minor inconvenience.